Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Examples

 \subsection{Verifying Image-Based Control}

-In this example we apply the tools of Section \ref{Sec:Invariant} to a larger dynamical system which models the closed-loop behavior of a taxiing airplane controlled from camera images.
-We consider the system introduced in \cite{verify_gan} where a taxiing airplane is regulated to the centerline of a runway via rudder-angle control input based on runway images taken from a camera on the wing.
+lIn this example we apply the tools of Section \ref{Sec:ROA} to a larger dynamical system that models the closed-loop behavior of a taxiing airplane controlled from camera images.
+Our goal is to investigate the set of states that are stabilized by a learned image-based controller by modeling the closed-loop dynamical system with a single ReLU network, and applying the accelerated procedure from Section \ref{Sec:ROA}.

+The specific system we consider was introduced in \cite{verify_gan} where a taxiing airplane is regulated to the centerline of a runway via rudder-angle control input based on images from an onboard camera.
 Because of the image observation, we cannot model the observation from physical principles.
-Instead, we modify the learned models in \cite{verify_gan} to obtain a network that approximates the observation given a state
+Instead, we modify the learned models in \cite{verify_gan} to obtain a network that approximates the observed image given a state